Communicating the Pandemic

 The other, related, challenge is caused by the change in how news is distributed.
 The organizations that gathered the news also used to package it, in a newspaper or broadcast, and then deliver it to you.
 They shaped not just the news but the ranking of news priorities.

-But now increasing numbers of people receive their news through digital intermediaries like Facebook, Twitter and messaging apps.
-Even if the news is created by reliable journalists, its relative weight in your feed is controlled by the algorithms created by these digital intermediaries.
-So in planning for the next pandemic it is also crucial to include the non-news organizations, like Facebook and X (formerly Twitter), that put a heavy thumb on who sees what news.
+But now increasing numbers of people receive their news through digital intermediaries like Facebook, X (the ex-Twitter), TikTok and messaging apps.
+Even if the news is created by reliable journalists, its relative presence in your feed is controlled by the algorithms created by these digital intermediaries.
+So in planning for the next pandemic it is also crucial to include the non-news organizations, like Facebook and X, that put a heavy thumb on who sees what news.

-Preparing for the next pandemic includes many challenges beyond communication.
-It is instructive to think about one of those challenges in connection with communication.
-That challenge is improving the accuracy and availability of real-time data.

-Deborah Birx, the coordinator of the White House coronavirus task force in the early stages of the pandemic, tells a harrowing tale of how she could not find adequate data from the nation’s vaunted public health system to establish what she believed was the extensive “silent spread” of SaRs-CoV-2.
-That is, patients with mild or no symptoms who had no idea they were spreading the virus.
+Organizations that gathered the news shaped . . . the ranking of news priorities.
+But . . . now even if the news is created by reliable journalists, its relative weight in your feed is controlled by algorithms.